0xSooki/erc721-rarity-generator/CONTRIBUTING.md

 Don't forget to star this repository ✨

 # Hurray!
-You just got closer to complete your hacktoberfest challenge.
+You just got closer to complete your hacktoberfest challenge